Haroldye/PubSubSystem/README.md

 # PubSubSystem
-A publisher-subscriber system for cs 212 project
+A publisher-subscriber system based on java